 Our operations have required substantial amounts of cash since inception.
-To date, we have financed our operations primarily through the issuance and sale of convertible preferred stock, the proceeds from our initial public offering ("IPO") and cash proceeds under our Takeda Collaboration Agreement and Sanofi Collaboration Agreement.
-We are currently advancing three product candidates, DNL201, DNL151 and DNL747, through clinical development, expect to initiate clinical trials for two product candidates, DNL310 and DNL343, and have several other product candidates in preclinical development, as well as early-stage research projects.
+We currently fund our operations primarily with the proceeds from our follow-on offering completed in January 2020, and payments received from our collaboration agreements with Biogen, Sanofi and Takeda.
+We have a diversified portfolio with numerous programs at various preclinical and clinical stages of development.
 Developing our product candidates is expensive, and we expect to continue to spend substantial amounts as we fund our early-stage research projects, and continue to advance our programs through preclinical and clinical development.
 Even if we are successful in developing our product candidates, obtaining regulatory approvals and launching and commercializing any product candidate will require substantial additional funding.

-As of December 31, 2019, we estimate we had approximately \$455 million in cash, cash equivalents and marketable securities.
-Our independent registered public accountants have not audited, reviewed or performed any procedures with respect to such preliminary financial data and accordingly do not express an opinion or any other form of assurance with respect thereto.
+As of September 30, 2022, we estimate we had approximately \$1.11 billion in cash, cash equivalents and marketable securities.
+Our independent registered public accountants have not audited, reviewed, or performed any procedures with respect to such preliminary financial data and accordingly do not express an opinion or any other form of assurance with respect hereto.
 We believe that our existing cash, cash equivalents and marketable securities will be sufficient to fund our projected operations through at least the next 12 months.
 Our estimate as to how long we expect our existing cash, cash equivalents and marketable securities to be available to fund our operations is based on assumptions that may be proved inaccurate, and we could use our available capital resources sooner than we currently expect.
-In addition, changing circumstances may cause us to increase our spending significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
-We may need to raise additional funds sooner than we anticipate if we choose to expand more rapidly than we presently anticipate.
+Changing circumstances, some of which may be beyond our control, such as geopolitical uncertainty, rising inflation or interest rates or a perceived or actual economic downturn, may cause us to increase our spending significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
+We may also need to raise additional funds sooner than we anticipate if we choose to expand more rapidly than we presently anticipate.